 - 1. Fuel meter

-- 2. Fuel level warning indicator ""
+- 2. Fuel level warning indicator "■"

 - 3. Fuel reserve tripmeter

 With the key in the "ON" position, the fuel meter indicates the amount of fuel in the fuel tank.
-The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
-When the fuel level reaches the bottom segment near "E", the bottom segment will flash.
+The display segments of the fuel meter start from "F" (full) and disappear towards "E" (empty) as the fuel level decreases.
+When the fuel level is low, the fuel pictogram " \blacksquare " and the last segment will flash.
 Refuel as soon as possible.